kuzzleio/documentation-vuepress/src/core/1/guide/code-examples/iot/android/index.md

 ---
-layout: full.html.hbs
 title: Android
 ---

 ## IoT with Android

 Let's create a new Android project.

 ![create android project](androidstudio_project_iot.png)

 There's no need to add an Activity because we will only be using the project to perform a test.

 ![create android project](androidstudio_project_noactivity.png)

 For this test we will use the [Paho](https://github.com/eclipse/paho.mqtt.android) MQTT Android library.
 Once the project is created, add these line to your `build.gradle` file:

 ```json
 repositories {